Low CO2 (Hypocapnia): Definition, Causes, Symptoms and Treatment

 Hypocapnia (hypocapnea, also known as hypocarbia) is defined as a deficiency of carbon dioxide in the arterial blood.
+This is a major respiratory symptom.
 Most medical sources define hypocapnia as less than 35 mm Hg for partial CO2 pressure in the arterial blood.
 The arterial CO2 value for normal breathing at rest is 40 mm Hg (or about 5.3% CO2 partial pressure at sea level).

 Another term "alveolar hypocapnia" describes low CO2 levels in the alveoli of the lungs.
 Severe alveolar hypocapnia generally leads arterial hypocapnia, which causes respiratory alkalosis.
 (People with lung conditions often have arterial hypercapnia (elevated CO2) caused by alveolar hypocapnia since alveolar hypocapnia immediately causes bronchospasm.)
 These studies (see the Table below) show that alveolar hypocapnia is very common for many chronic diseases.
 Most of these patients (with heart disease, diabetes, cancer, and so forth) have arterial hypocarbia as well.
 Furthermore, this Table also identifies the cause of hypocapnia.

 What causes hypocapnia